ssdev-95/my-inventory-front/README.md

 - Store and manage product data, such as quantities and expirations;
 - Show what's expirating on, expired products may no longer be visible for user;
 - Local and cloud(comming soon) data storage (storage currently not working);
+- PWA version comming soon, or not so soon rs.

 ## Teconolgies embed